 Merci en avance.

-This relates to:Quand, lorsque, après que, une fois que + Le Futur Antérieur = 'when, after I've done in the future -
+This question relates to:French lesson "Quand, lorsque, après que, une fois que + Le Futur Antérieur = 'when, after I've done in the future"

 6 November 2017